 What Graphic Designers Should Understand About “No”

 So the designer said, “Okay, next time, I’m going to start showing mockups with my proposals and lower my price.”
-And I’m like, “No, no, no, stop, please just stop.
+And I said, “No, no, no, stop, please just stop.
 You shouldn’t be doing spec work, and you shouldn’t be lowering your prices just because somebody else won that work.”
 You know, who cares?
-Like, let them go?
+Let them go.
 You don’t want that client anyway.

 In your book, you say,